Haven’t we always been told – “Old is gold”?

 Legacy Migration Techniques and Strategies

-Before you start with the legacy migration process, you need to ensure that your business objectives are clear and you and your IT team are on the same page.
+Before you start with the legacy migration process, you need to ensure that your business objectives are clear and that you and your IT team are on the same page.

 Here’s how to prepare for a seamless migration process.